Antichrist: Popes

 Pope Pius IX in the encyclical Quartus Supra, quoting Cyprian, said Satan disguises the Antichrist with the title of Christ.
 Pope Pius X in the encyclical E Supremi said that the distinguishing mark of the Antichrist is claiming to be God and taking his place.
-Pope John Paul II, in his August 18, 1985 address on his apostolic journey to Africa, said 1 John 4:3 ("Every spirit which does not confess Jesus is not of God.
+Pope Pius XI in the encyclical Divini Redemptoris compared Communism to the pseudo-messianism of the Antichrist.
+Pope John Paul II, in his 18 August 1985 address on his apostolic journey to Africa, said 1 John 4:3 ("Every spirit that does not acknowledge Jesus does not belong to God.
 This is the spirit of antichrist") evokes the danger of theology divorced from holiness and theological culture divorced from serving Christ.
-Pope Benedict XVI said in the Sunday Angelus of March 11, 2012 that violence is the tool of the Antichrist.
-In the General Audience of November 12, 2008, Benedict XVI said Christian tradition had come to identify the son of perdition as the Antichrist.
-Pope Francis, in his morning meditation of February 2, 2014, said that Christian faith is not an ideology, but that "the Apostle James says that ideologues of the faith are the Antichrist."
-In his morning meditation of September 19, 2014, Francis said the Antichrist must come before the final resurrection.
-In his morning meditation of January 7, 2016, he said the evil spirit spoken of in 1 John 4:6 is the Antichrist.
-In his morning meditation on November 11, 2016, Francis said whoever says the criteria of Christian love is not the Incarnation is the Antichrist.
+Pope Benedict XVI said in the Sunday Angelus of 11 March 2012 that violence is the tool of the Antichrist.
+In the General Audience of 12 November 2008, Benedict XVI said Christian tradition had come to identify the son of perdition as the Antichrist.
+Pope Francis, in his morning meditation of 2 February 2014, said that Christian faith is not an ideology, but that "the Apostle James says that ideologues of the faith are the Antichrist."
+In his morning meditation of 19 September 2014, Francis said the Antichrist must come before the final resurrection.
+In his morning meditation of 7 January 2016, he said the evil spirit spoken of in 1 John 4:6 is the Antichrist.
+In his morning meditation on 11 November 2016, Francis said whoever says the criteria of Christian love is not the Incarnation is the Antichrist.

 Speculation

-The Prophecy of the Popes claims Rome will be destroyed during the pontificate of the last Pope, implying a connection to the Antichrist.
+The Prophecy of the Popes (identified as a 16th-century forgery by historians) claims Rome will be destroyed during the pontificate of the last Pope, implying a connection to the Antichrist.

 Fulton J. Sheen, a Catholic bishop, wrote in 1951: